1. Decide how much stock to keep

 Once you set your target levels, be sure to track your actual inventory usage and supplier performance to optimize your stock levels.

-2. Decide where to store it—Decide where to keep inventory of various types.
+2. Decide where to store it

-“You want to reduce the amount of handling and transport,” Le François says.
+When deciding where to keep your inventory, “you want to reduce the amount of handling and transport,” Le François says.
 “For example, you can store raw materials or work in progress near the machines they’ll be used with.”

 With other items, such as finished goods, you may prefer to keep them in a single designated storage area.
 Stock is easier to measure when it’s in one place.